 The underwriters also may impose a penalty bid.
 Penalty bids permit the underwriters to reclaim a selling concession from a syndicate member when Ladenburg Thalmann & Co.
-Inc., repurchases Notes originally sold by that syndicate member to cover syndicate short positions or make stabilizing purchases.
+Inc., repurchases Notes originally sold by that syndicate member in order to cover syndicate short positions or make stabilizing purchases.

-Any of these activities may have the effect of preventing or retarding a decline in the market price of the Notes, including the Notes.
-They may also cause the price of the Notes, including the Notes, to be higher than the price that would otherwise exist in the open market in the absence of these transactions.
+Any of these activities may have the effect of preventing or retarding a decline in the market price of the Notes, including the Notes, to be higher than the price that would otherwise exist in the open market in the absence of these transactions.
 The underwriters may conduct these transactions on the NYSE American, or in the over-the-counter market, or otherwise.
 If the underwriters commence any of these transactions, they may discontinue them at any time.